golang-migrate/migrate/database/oracle/README.md

 | `x-migrations-table` | `MigrationsTable` | Name of the migrations table in UPPER case |
 | `x-plsql-line-separator` | `PLSQLStatementSeparator` | a single line which use as the token to spilt multiple statements in single migration file (See note above), default `---` |

-## Building
+## Runtime dependency

-You'll need to [Install Oracle full client or Instant Client:](https://www.oracle.com/technetwork/database/database-technologies/instant-client/downloads/index.html) for oracle support since this uses [github.com/mattn/go-oci8](https://github.com/mattn/go-oci8)
+Although an Oracle client is NOT required for compiling, it is at run time.
+One can download it from https://www.oracle.com/database/technologies/instant-client/downloads.html

 ## Supported & tested version
 - 12c-ee